-I will show that if we assume physicalism and that mental states are integrated experiences (cf. Observation 3), then mental states are nonlocal, in the sense that they depend instantaneously on spacelike separated events.
-Since this nonlocality seems different from other forms of nonlocality encountered in physics, I will call it O-nonlocality (cf. Definition 5).
+I will show that if we assume physicalism and that mental states are integrated experiences (cf. Observation 1), then mental states are nonlocal, in the sense that they depend instantaneously on spacelike separated events.
+Since this nonlocality seems different from other forms of nonlocality encountered in physics, I will call it Ononlocality (cf. Definition 1).

 We will see that O-nonlocality seems to be in tension with relativistic locality, which grounds the very causality of physical processes.
-I will argue that O-nonlocality is not supported by Classical Physics, contradicting Claims R+ and R++.
+I will argue that O-nonlocality is not supported by Classical Physics, contradicting Claims \mathbf{R}^+ and \mathbf{R}^{++} .
 Therefore, this is a problem that has to be addressed by any physicalist program that aims to include the mental processes.

 O-nonlocality suggests a sense in which a mental state is more than the sum of its parts, if these parts are the local physical quantities at each point in the relevant region of space.
 This may seem as preventing the reductionism of mental processes to physical ones.
 On the other hand, O-nonlocality is strikingly similar to quantum entanglement (entanglement is not nonlocality per se, but it encodes nonlocal correlations that can be objectively accessed only by measurements).
-Therefore, O-nonlocality may still be consistent with the physicalist Claim R, if we allow for quantum effects.
+Therefore, O-nonlocality may still be consistent with physicalism, in particular with Claim R, if we allow for quantum effects.